kb789/Reviews-App/README.md

 ## Description

-The Reviews app allows users to post reviews of hotels and resturants, and it calculates the average of all these reviews.
-Users who signup for passwords with email/password or via their Google account can add new hotels and resturants to be reviewed.
+The Reviews app allows users to post reviews of hotels and restaurants, and it calculates the average of all these reviews.
+Users who signup for passwords with email/password or via their Google account can add new hotels and restaurants to be reviewed.

 ## Technologies Used